And How To Make It Way Easier

 Where it falls down is enabling external communication.
 We believe what completes Teams is integration with real-world telephony.

 Callroute isn’t the only option on the market.
 But, if you want to unify your communication and collaboration with Teams, we think it’s the best place to start.
-We offer businesses a free channel for life rather than a time limited trial, no card required.
+We offer businesses a free channel for life rather than a time limited trial, 250 minutes and 1 allocated UK number, no card required.
 Start making external calls from Teams in minutes.